TheDolentCity/paladins-of-awoudan/src/content/docs/rules/system.md

 ## Ability Scores

 - **Strength:** Your physical prowess.
 Increases encumbrance and weapon damage.
 - **Dexterity:** Your adroitness.
 Increases speed, stamina, and some weapon damage.
-Also affects the strength of the dodge action.
+Also affects the efficacy of the dodge action.
 - **Endurance:** Your energy.
 Increases stamina.
 - **Vitality:** Your strength of body.
 Increases health and increases resilience against physical conditions.
 - **Arcane:** Your innate magical potential.
-Increases effectiveness of spellcraft and increases luster.
+Increases effectiveness of spells and increases luster.
 - **Spirit:** Your strength of faith and emotion.
 Increases effectiveness of class abilities and increases luster.
 - **Intelligence:** Your innate acumen.
 Increases willpower and number of skills.
 - **Mind:** Your cerebral potential.
 Increases willpower and resilience against mental conditions.